 2. Castel Sant Angelo

-And when you’ve already visited San Pietro, you should visit this too.
 Castel Sant Angelo is a fortress which has a long pathway which is connected directly to the Saint Peter’s Square.
 If you are here during August, the caretakers has interesting night activities.
 Click here to read my blog post on Castel Sant Angelo.

 3. Piazza Navona

 If you’ve watched Angels and Demons, you might remember the scene where the assassin tries to drown one of he cardinals in one of the fountain in Piazza Navona.
-In real life, it would be impossible though because the fountain is so shallow all he needs to do is to stand up!
+In real life, it would be impossible though because the fountain is so shallow all he needs to do is to stand up.

 And while you are in the area, the Pantheon isn’t too far away and you could have a slow while eating gelato on your way there.
 Click here to read my blog post on Piazza Navona.